kotlin-orm/ktorm-migration/README.md

 ## Status

-Mostly complete, but needs api stabilization, testing and documentation.
+Needs a full tutorial, supporting tools, and testing, but otherwise complete.

 ## Usage

-In your app, use `MigrateTable`, `MigrateBaseTable`, `MigrateMapTable`, or `MigrateTableMixin` instead of your usual tables.
+In your app, use `MigratableTable`, `MigratableBaseTable`, `MigratableMapTable`, or `MigratableTableMixin` instead of your usual tables.

 You now have access to additional extension functions on your types, including